Skip to content

 2. Move the system in two figure-8 patterns

-• If the system is too large to move in a figure-8 pattern, or constrained by the environment, perform two three-point turns
+• If the system is too large to move in a figure-8 pattern, or is constrained by the environment, perform two three-point turns

 Tips:

-• Move the system manually, or via teleoperation, or autonomously.
+• Move the system manually, or via teleoperation, or autonomously

-• Ensure operators don’t fully obscure any sensor's view.
+• Ensure operators don't fully obscure any sensor's view

-• Move quickly enough to complete all motions within about 60 seconds.
+• Move quickly enough to complete all motions within about 60 seconds

-Recording length
+Recording Length

 30-60 seconds: Minimize the recording length as much as possible.
 Start the recording immediately before starting the movement.
 Stop the recording as soon as the movement has completed.
 Try to complete the movement in less than 60 seconds.

-Check quality
+Quality Check

-Before submitting data
+Before submitting data:

-• check that each sensor is represented by a topic
+• Check that each sensor is represented by a topic

-• check that each topic contains messages at the expected rate
+• Check that each topic contains messages at the expected rate

 If you are using ROS, rosbag info is useful for quality checks.